Saudi proposes framework to end standoff between allies in southern Yemen -sources

 The STC in April declared self-rule in Aden, interim seat of the Riyadh-backed government, and in other southern regions, risking reigniting violence between the two sides, both members of the anti-Houthi alliance.

-Three sources with knowledge said Riyadh submitted a proposal, seen by Reuters, to implement a power-sharing deal brokered by Saudi Arabia last November but which stalled.
+Three sources with knowledge of the matter, including a government source and an STC source, said Riyadh submitted a proposal to implement a power-sharing deal brokered by Saudi Arabia last November but which stalled.

+STC official Mohammed al-Ghaithi said in a Twitter post that the group had not received a proposal or discussed one.

 The STC would then remove its forces from Aden and redeploy in Abyan, following which the new government would be formed.